knative/docs/blog/docs/articles/consuming_sqs_data_with_integrationsource.md

 ## Conclusion and Outlook

-With the new `IntegrationSource` we will have a good way to integrate services from public cloud providers like AWS, by leveraging Apache Camel Kamelets behind the scenese.
+With the new `IntegrationSource` we will have a good way to integrate services from public cloud providers like AWS, by leveraging Apache Camel Kamelets behind the scenes.
 The initial set of services is on AWS, like `s3`, `sqs` or `ddb-streams`.
 However we are planning to add support for different services and providers.

 Since Apache Camel Kamelets can also act as `Sink`s, the team is working on providing a `IntegrationSink`, following same principles.